At one point, they were the hottest artists on the rise in the music industry. Are they still?

 Then: Remember when Lady Gaga used to wear meat, put boxes on her head and step out in outfits that appeared to be from another world?
 That was Gaga in 2009 when she won best new artist at the VMAs.
 It was just after she released "The Fame" with hit singles like "Poker Face" and "Just Dance."

-Now: The 2009 Gaga the music industry fell in love with was just the beginning of the artist's successful career.
+Now: The 2009 Gaga the music industry fell in love with was just at the beginning of the artist's successful career.
 Gaga has since released a collaborative album with Tony Bennett, 2014's "Cheek to Cheek," dropped "Million Reasons" in 2016 and stunned as the 2017 Super Bowl halftime show performer.
-She plans to release a Netflix documentary following her journey in September.
+She released a Netflix documentary following her journey in September 2017, and has a highly anticipated role in the upcoming film "A Star Is Born" (out in October) alongside Bradley Cooper.

 Was the prediction correct?
 One hundred percent.
-It's nearly eight years later and we're still singing hits off Gaga's 2008 breakout album.
+It's a decade later and we're still singing hits off Gaga's 2008 breakout EP.

 Justin Bieber (2010)